openedx/edx-documentation/en_us/shared/exercises_tools/molecule_editor.rst

   <problem>
   <p>The dopamine molecule, as shown, cannot make ionic bonds.
 Edit the dopamine molecule so it can make ionic bonds.</p>
-  <p>When you are ready, click Check.
-If you need to start over, click Reset.</p>
+  <p>When you are ready, select Submit.
+If you need to start over, select Reset.</p>
     <script type="loncapa/python">
   def check1(expect, ans):
       import json